Skip to main content

 • Assessment arrangements: If invited to interview, Cambridge applicants may be required to take a written assessment, which takes place after shortlisting.
 Further information about the written assessment can be found here.

-• Interview arrangements: Usually one interview.
+• Interview arrangements: Two interviews.

 Linguistics undergraduate information